basemkhirat/dotapp-framework/manual/routes.md

 # Routes

-Flexible routes built on express routes to be simplifed.
+Flexible routes developed on express routes written in an object format.

 In `routes/index.js`, you can define your application routes with a javascript object.